Dietary Supplement Health and Education Act of 1994: Criticism

 The 1994 Dietary Supplement Act does not require that dietary supplements (defined broadly to include many substances, such as herbs and amino acids, that have no nutritive value) be shown to be safe or effective before they are marketed.
 The FDA does not scrutinize a dietary supplement before it enters the marketplace.
 The agency is permitted to restrict a substance if it poses a 'significant and unreasonable risk' under the conditions of use on the label or as commonly consumed ...
 Congress has shown little interest in protecting consumers from the hazards of dietary supplements, let alone from the fraudulent claims that are made, since its members apparently believe that few of these products place people in real danger.
 Nor does the public understand how potentially dangerous these products can be.

 Critics also claim that many supplements are unsafe and unnatural, while many members of the public believe that supplements are natural as well as healthier and more effective than drugs.
 DSHEA has also been criticised for being an industry-driven bill, that the bill is made for the supplement industry, a multibillion-dollar industry, and not for consumers.

 The disclaimer required by the DSHEA has been likened to the Miranda warning and dubbed the "quack Miranda warning". for allowing sellers of alternative medicine to make claims of questionable validity.

+Following the release of the documentary film The Truth vs. Alex Jones, Science-Based Medicine writer David Gorski wrote that the act enabled Alex Jones and others to "use supplements to become rich promoting conspiracy theories".